yesiamrocks/cssanimation.io/README.md

 ## How to Use Letter Animations

+Want to animate text, letter by letter?
+The cssanimation.io library includes **100+ letter-based effects** (`leFadeIn`, `leZoomIn`, `leRotateX`, etc.) perfect for headlines, banners, and hero sections.

-Animate your text one letter at a time with style.
-Our library includes **two exclusive types** of letter animations: `sequence` and `random`.
+cssanimation.io library also includes **two exclusive types** of letter animations: `sequence` and `random`.
 What Are Sequence and Random Animations?

 - **`sequence`** – Letters animate **one after another**, in order.
 - **`random`** – Letters animate in a **randomized order**, adding playful motion.